folio-org/raml-module-builder/doc/upgrading.md

 Enable testing with postgres by calling `PostgresClient.setPostgresTester(new PostgresTesterContainer())` before any calls to PostgresClient or the Verticle.
-It is also possible to provide own by implemeting the `PostgresTester` interface.
+It is also possible to provide your own by implemeting the `PostgresTester` interface.

 Stopping the Postgres for testing is still done with `PostgresClient.stopEmbeddedPostgres` (although the name is kind of